E. Chandrasekharan Nair

-E. Chandrasekharan Nair (2 December 1928 – 29 November 2017) was an Indian politician, Minister of Kerala and leader of the Communist Party of India.
+Eswara Pillai Chandrasekharan Nair (2 December 1928 – 29 November 2017) was an Indian politician, Minister of Kerala and leader of the Communist Party of India.
+He is known for works in Cooperative sector of Kerala and strengthening Public Distribution System in Kerala through initiatives like Maveli Stores.

-Biography
+Personal life

-Shri.
-E. Chandrasekharan Nair, one of the seniormost leaders of CPI and co-operator, was born as the son of Shri.
-E. Easwara Pillai at Kottarakkara in Kerala on 2 December 1928.
+He was born as the son of Shri.
+E. Easwara Pillai (a member of Sree Moolam Popular Assembly) and Meenakshi Amma at Kottarakkara, Kollam district in Kerala on 2 December 1928.
+He was married to Smt.
+Manorama Nair and they have one son and one daughter.

+He graduated in law as first batch of Government Law College, Ernakulam in 1950 and practiced as a lawyer till 1970.
+In late 1940's he has also worked as a teacher in a school in Kottarakkara.

+He died at Sri Chitra Hospital in Thiruvananthapuram on 29 November 2017, after a prolonged illness at the age of 89.

+Political life

 Having entered active politics at a young age, he had joined Students Congress while at Annamalai University, then joined Indian Socialist Party (ISP) and subsequently the Communist Party in 1952.
-He was a law graduate and practiced as a lawyer till 1970.

 A strong advocate of co-operative movement, he had a long association with the co-operative sector, especially in Kollam district.
 He was the President of Kollam District Co-operative Bank for more than 29 years and had the rare opportunity of getting elected as the Chairman of All India State Co-operative Bank Federation and the Vice-President of National Co-operative Union and member of the Central Committee of the International Co-operative Alliance and member of Agriculture Credit Board of RBI.